JuniorSchool/SchoolShorts/README.md

 ```

 ## Running the Containerized Version - DockerHub or Quay.io
 If you do not wish to use Maven and compile yourself then you may use the OCI Container image.
 You can run the Containerized version as follows.
+These instructions are assuming that you have Docker or Podman installed.
 ### From Docker Hub
 ```
 sudo docker run --name schoolshorts01 -d -p 8080:8080 hammadrauf/schoolshorts